olpeh/harbour-app-info-bot/README.md

 ## Usage
 - Install the requirements
 - Create a secrets.py file including your username and password
-- Sun python run.py to see if it works
+- Run python run.py to see if it works
 - Set a cron script to run it as often as you desire to (eg. */30 * * * * /path-to-destination/run.py)